dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 # Name: St Oswald's Well, Oswestry

 The Battle of Maserfield (or Maserfeld, "marsh (border) field"; Welsh: Maes Cogwy), was fought on 5 August 641 or 642, between the Anglo-Saxon kings Oswald of Northumbria and Penda of Mercia, ending in Oswald's defeat, death, and dismemberment.

-An eagle (or raven) is said to have picked up Oswald's right arm and taken it to an ash tree, which gave the tree ageless vigor; when the bird dropped the arm onto the ground, a spring emerged from the ground.
-Both the tree and the spring were subsequently associated with healing miracles.

-The name Oswestry literally means "Oswald's tree".
-Oswald was canonised, his feast day is 5th August.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/history/2019-06-01_13_37_32_DSC_4458_DxO_bw.jpg)

 <!--Type: Item-->